jerrykuch/containerized-cassandra-cluster/README.md

      one for data and one for config files
    - Some basic Cassandra configuration can be done through `CASSANDRA_` environment variables
-   - Check the syntax with `docker-compose config` before running `./setup-config.sh`
+   - Check the syntax of your `docker-compose.yml` file by running `docker compose config --dry-run` before running `./setup-config.sh`

 ## Cassandra configuration